anoma/taiga/book/src/exec.md

 1. VPs of all involved in the transaction parties must be satisfied
 2. The transaction must be **balanced** , i.e the value spent in the transaction minus the value output equals to some predefined value `v`, the **balancing value**

-**Note**: For simplicity in the examples and diagrams below we assume that the balancing value `v` is equal to zero

 We call a **partial transaction** a state transition where the first requirement is satisfied (all VPs evaluate to True), but the second one isn't (the state transition is unbalanced).
 Such a state transition isn't a valid transaction and cannot be published on the blockchain, but can be combined with other partial transactions in order to build a valid transaction.